Audit, Structural and cohesion funds/ESIF

 Programme

-08.45Registration of participants and distribution of course materials
+08.45Registrations of participants and distribution of course materials

-Neven Šprlje, Director of ARPA (Agency for the Audit of European Union Programmes Implementation System)
+Neven Šprlje, Director of ARPA (Agency for the Audit of European Union Programmes Implementation System) (TBC)

-09.30Tour de Table: Presentation of participants to initiate networking
+09.30Tour de table: Presentation of participants to initiate networking

-09.45Fraud in the ESI Funds – Practical real-life examples of main problems in ESIF co-funded projects and possible fraud cases in the new Recovery and Resilience Facility
+09.45Fraud in the Recovery and Resilience Facility (RRF) and ESI Funds.
+Practical real-life examples of main problems and fraud cases in RRF and ESIF co-funded projects.

 Piotr Baczmanski, Policy Analyst at Unit C.1 Anti-Corruption, Anti-Fraud Strategy and Analysis (OLAF) – European Anti-Fraud Office, European Commission

-11.15Questions and answers
+11.15Questions and Answers

-11.30Coffee break
+11.30Coffee Break

-12.00Fraud in the ESIFs and RRF – Practical workshop
+12.00Fraud in ESIFs and the RRF: Practical workshop

 Piotr Baczmanski